-INVESTOR ACTION REMINDER: The Schall Law Firm Encourages Investors in Affirm Holdings, Inc. with Losses of $100,000 to Contact the Firm
+Investor Action Reminder: The Schall Law Firm Encourages Investors in Affirm Holdings, Inc. with Losses of $100,000 to Contact the Firm

-LOS ANGELES, CA / ACCESSWIRE / March 9, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Affirm Holdings, Inc. ("Affirm" or "the Company") AFRM for violations of the federal securities laws.
+Los Angeles, California--(Newsfile Corp. - March 17, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Affirm Holdings, Inc. ("Affirm" or "the Company") AFRM for violations of the federal securities laws.

 Investors who purchased the Company's shares on February 10, 2022, are encouraged to contact the firm before April 29, 2022.